oznergaps/Lesson1-GitHub-Python/README.md

 # :wave: The Basics of GitHub

-TESTING TO SEE IF CHANGES HERE ARE FORWARDED TO ALL STUDENTS.
+TESTING TO SEE IF changes change.

 **This is your first assignment.**  Read below to learn about GitHub, which we will be using extensively throughout BIOM 421.
 When you get to the bottom, you will be asked to write a very simple Python code and then push it to your GitHub Repository.